Xiajiruo/HR-Analytics-Job-Change-of-Data-Scientists/README.md

 # HR-Analytics-Job-Change-of-Data-Scientists
-For this project I focus why data scientists change the job (1) the factors they change the job
+For this project I focus why data scientists change the job.
+- finding the factors they change the job ?
-(2) which factors are most important
+- which factors are most important ?
-(3) How strong the relationship
+- How strong the relationships ?

 Python Libraries
 The following libraries were used in our Jupyter Notebook.
 Code was programmed in Python 3.